-As at June 30, 2016, the discount to NAV was 38.8%, an improvement from the 58.6% discount to NAV at December 31, 2015.
+As at September 30, 2016, the discount to NAV was 56.0%, compared to a discount to NAV of 57.7% at December 31, 2015.
 Management believes that the current discount to NAV is not permanent and that the Company's stock price will again approach its intrinsic value as the energy and mining sectors begin to recover, the Company's liquidity profile improves and private company valuations are further supported by external methods of price discovery.